-Let’s check out the issues for what you might face cutting off words and also their suitable solutions.
+Let’s check out the issues that you might face by cutting off words and also their suitable solutions.

 1. If Row Height Is Fixed

-If the row height is predefined, you may confront the problem of cutting off words after wrapping the text in Excel.
+If the row height is predefined, you may confront the problem of cutting off words after wrapping the text in Excel cell.

 Let’s say, you want to specify the row height of the cells containing Quotes is 25.
-For doing this, go to the Row Height option from the Format feature.
+To do this, go to the Row Height option from the Format feature.

 Next, input the specified row height i.e. 25.